-- B. Boarding Requirements.
+B. Boarding Requirements.
 Every residential student is required to participate in the College meal plan.
 The Dean of Students will review requests for medical and/or financial exceptions (with appropriate documentation).
-Please refer to the "Food Service Policies" section on for further information. - C. Liability and Insurance.
-The College is not liable for property that may be damaged, destroyed, stolen, or lost while on College premises.
-The College is not responsible for loss or damage to personal property due to the interruption of water, heat, or power services.
-However, the College will use its best efforts to restore utilities as quickly as possible.
+Please refer to the "Food Service Policies" section for further information.

+C. Liability and Insurance.
+The University is not liable for personal property that may be damaged, destroyed, stolen, or lost while on University premises.
+The University is not responsible for loss or damage to personal property due to the interruption of water, heat, or power services.
+If University Property is damaged due to negligent behavior, resident(s) can be held responsible for replacements/repairs as well.
 It is the student's responsibility to insure their personal property.
-Renter's insurance is recommended. - D. Room Keys.
-Each residential student living in College housing will be issued a room key and a main entrance key/card to the residence hall.
-If a student loses a room key, he or she will be charged the cost of a replacement and a new key will be ordered through the Office of Housing & Residence Life.
+Renter's insurance is recommended.

+D. Room Keys.
+Each residential student living in University housing will be issued a room key and a main entrance key/card to the residence hall.
+If a student loses a room key, he or she will be charged the cost of a replacement, and a new key will be ordered through the Office of Housing & Residence Life.
 If an entrance key is lost, in addition to paying to replace the key, the student will be required to pay the cost of a new lock cylinder and keys for all residents.
-If a student does not return the issued keys at the time of checkout, he or she will be charged for replacement of the key(s) and for a new lock cylinder if an entrance key is not returned (at \$150 fine).
+If a student does not return the issued keys at the time of checkout for each door, he or she will be charged for the replacement of the key(s) and for a new lock cylinder if an entrance key is not returned (at \$150 fine).
 Students should regard their residence hall keys as special personal property and should protect them accordingly.
-These keys are not to be duplicated.
+These keys are not to be duplicated or issued to anyone other than the assigned resident.